 Class_05: Equity Education & Grit

-Summary: Today, we discussed the reading of Carol Dweck’s article on growth mindsets and Cobb.
-Some themes that came up were the person’s right to pursue their happiness, be productive, and having the confidence to share skills and knowledge with others (in education, work, and life).
+Summary: Today, we discussed reading Carol Dweck’s article on growth mindsets and Cobb.
+Some themes that came up were the person’s right to pursue their happiness, be productive, and be confident to share skills and knowledge with others (in education, work, and life).

 Here are exciting videos related to the Dweck (2010) reading: